Nicaraguan Hottie Dolly Castro Flaunts Muscular Physique In A Sexy Workout Set

 Dolly Castro fired off another sexy shot that showed her rocking her typical athletic attire.
 The model posted the photo on her Instagram page this past Tuesday, and it's been getting noticed for several different reasons.

-The photo captured Dolly posing indoors, and a geotag in the update indicated that she was in Miami Beach, Florida.
+Dolly was captured while posing indoors, and she was in Miami Beach, Florida, as the geotag indicated.
 She stood in front of a glass table that was surrounded by leather chairs.
 A few fancy lights were hung from the ceiling, adding a feminine vibe to the shot.

-Dolly had her figure turned in profile.
-The fitness coach staggered her feet and held a glass of liquid in one hand, and tucked the opposite toward her chest.
-She parted her lips and looked into the camera with a sultry stare.
+The fitness coach had her figure turned in profile.
+She staggered her feet and held a glass of liquid in one hand, tucking the opposite toward her chest.
+She parted her lips and looked at the camera with a sultry stare.

 Dolly showed off her gym-honed figure in an all-black outfit that likely sent temperatures soaring.
 On top, she sported a tight black sports bra with thick straps that stretched over her toned shoulders.
 The scanty look also left her muscular arms on display for her fans to admire.
-It also featured a scooping neckline that revealed a generous tease of cleavage.
-The bottom boasted a thick band that was worn over Dolly’s ribs, cutting off and leaving a tease of her toned abs in view.
+It also featured a scooping neckline that revealed a generous amount of cleavage.
+The bottom part boasted a thick band that was worn over Dolly's ribs, cutting off and leaving a tease of her toned abs in view.

 She paired the look with matching leggings that were equally as scanty.
-The garment had a thick waistband that was tight on Dolly’s midsection and hugged her curves in all the right ways.
-Its legholes were short and rode high on Dolly shapely thighs.
-The side of the piece was decorated with gold writing that read “bars and brunches.”
+The garment had a thick waistband that was tight on Dolly's midsection and hugged her curves in all the right ways.
+Its legholes were short and rode high on her shapely thighs.
+The side of the piece was decorated with gold text that read "bars and brunches."

-In the caption of the post, the model shared information on a product from 1st Phorm and all of the benefits that came along with it.
-Social media users have not been shy about showering the post with praise, and it has already garnered more than 4,700 likes and 140 comments in a matter of minutes.
+Social media users have not been shy about showering the post with praise, and it garnered more than 4,700 likes and 140 comments in a matter of minutes.

 "Looking absolutely gorgeous, Dolly; easily one of the most beautiful women I've ever seen," one follower gushed, adding a series of flames.